utm-cssc/website/content/resources/css.md

 # CSS

 ## Motivation
-CSS, is an integral part of the modern web development process.
+CSS is an integral part of the modern web development process.
 It is a highly effective HTML tool that provides easy control over layout and presentation of website pages by separating content from design.

 CSS gives us the opportunity to play with a page layout, adjust colors and fonts, add effects to images, etc.